New Jersey Bankruptcy Lawyer

 Filing a bankruptcy petition automatically imposes a stay on your creditors, barring them from attempting to levy your bank account or garnish your wages, sending collection letters and making unwanted phone calls.
 Once your bankruptcy petition is filed, your creditors are notified and are prohibited from taking any action against you.

-Bankruptcy Options we Offer:
+Our Bankruptcy Options

 If you are looking for a fresh start, Chapter 7 may be the right choice for you.
 For individuals with limited assets and incomes, Chapter 7 bankruptcy will allow you to secure a discharge of your debts while allowing you to retain property protected by a variety of exemptions allowed by the Bankruptcy Code.